 What is birth control?

 Birth control is defined as any method to prevent pregnancy.
-There are many options of birth control methods available, ranging from a pill, condoms, shots and more.
+There are many options of birth control methods available, ranging from a pill, ring, condoms, shots and more.
 Some birth control methods are temporary solutions, while others are permanent and non-reversible.

-What are other forms of birth control?
+What are some forms of birth control?

 - Birth control pills can help prevent pregnancy.
 They are one of several birth control options and are sometimes referred to as “the pill” or oral contraception.